-The Passion of The Christ
+The Passion of The Christ—Film Review

 Extraordinary Takes

-(Also interesting: Jim Caviezel's initials are JC, and like Christ he was 33 years old during the Passion.
-Further, the last name of actress who plays Mary is Morgenstern, which translates to "Morning Star"—a biblical name for Christ.
-More coincidences?)
+In addition to breaking all-time 5-Day Opening Weekend Record and being highest grossing R-rated film of all-time, there are other interesting aspects: Jim Caviezel's initials are JC, was 33 years old during the Passion, and was struck by lightning during filming.
+Also, the last name of actress who plays Mary is Morgenstern, which translates to "Morning Star"—a biblical name for Christ.
+(More coincidences?)

 Mel Gibson: "There have been a lot of unusual things happening, good things like people being healed of diseases, a couple of people have had sight and hearing restored, another guy was struck by lightning while we were filming the crucifixion scene and he just got up and walked away."

-Production Critique
+Critique

 The film's acting, flashbacks, cinematography, audio and overall production are top shelf (esp. given the budget), but the presentation has flaws: